doritogodkayd/doritogodkayd/README.md

   | - | ------- | ----- | ---- |
   | ✉ | *Email* | xcirnfortnite@gmail.com | My main email!
 I check this regularly. |
   | 💻 | *Github* | [doritgodkayd](https://github.com/doritogodkayd) | What a surprise. |
-  you may notice a pattern, it's usually 0Bunny + Senpai0

 </details>
 >